-Invite Mother Nature inside your home.
-Studies show being around nature can help us live a longer, happier life.
-Houseplants filter the air we breathe, and add a touch of warmth to your home.
-Here are our top ten houseplant favorites.
+No matter the season, houseplants serve as lovely gifts for friends and loved ones.
+While cut flowers fade, houseplants continue to grow and can last years if properly cared for.
+Studies even show being around nature can help us live a longer, happier life.
+Houseplants filter the air we breathe, and add a touch of warmth to a home.
+Give a gift which brings the outdoors inside all year long with our top ten houseplant favorites.

 The cactus is one of the easiest plants to care for.
 It typically requires warmer temperatures and adequate sunlight, but you can forget to water it for weeks on end and it won't flinch.
 If you opt for a Christmas Cactus, set it outside over the summer and bring it inside come fall.

 This plant is a favorite among plant lovers.
 Boston ferns grow in low light, filter toxins from the air, and offer unique foliage.
 They also perform double duty, adding beauty to porches, decks and patios in the summer.
 To keep the foliage bright and green, water frequently so the soil stays moist.
 In return, the Boston fern will provide moisture to an otherwise dry home in wintertime.

 Predominantly used outdoors as a ground cover, English ivy is a tough, adaptable plant.
 Wrap it around a support such as a wire statue, and you will have an instant topiary.
 If you want to dispose of this houseplant, do so with care because it is considered to be invasive in some areas and will re-root and grow again.

 The heart-shaped leaves are a great "spiller" for an indoor container.
 The green foliage will grow in low-light areas, requires little care, and will provide numerous cuttings for new plants.
 The Philodendron earns a high spot on our gift-giving list.